Laboratory testing services

 Read more

-Reusability testing of food packaging according to the SUP Directive
+Reusability testing for food packaging according to the SUP Directive

 EN 1186-1, EN 1186-2, EN 1186-3, …

-This analysis package is intended to determine if food packaging and beverage bottles can be considered reusable in the framework of the Single-Use Plastic (SUP) Directive (Directive (EU) 2019/904).
+This analysis package is intended to determine whether food packaging and beverage bottles can be considered reusable in the framework of the Single-Use Plastic (SUP) Directive (EU) 2019/904.
 The following tests are included: Overall migration testing for repeated use with 10% ethanol, 3% acetic acid, and olive oil (simulants A, B, and D2), Dishwasher resistance testing according to EN 12875-1 with 25 wash cycles.
-The EU Commission’s interpretations of the SUP legislation declare that reusability can evaluated using test method EN 12875-1 (Mechanical dishwashing resistance of utensils).
-If plastic articles can be washed 25 times in a dishwasher, they can be considered to have been designed for multiple uses without losing their effectiveness and properties.
-Additionally, food packaging and beverage bottles tested for single-use are not compliant for reuse according to Regulation (EU) No 10/2011.
-Hence, the test package includes overall migration testing for repeated use to ensure that the article remains inert when reused.
-By default, testing is done to establish compliance with all types of foods (i.e., moist and dry foods, acidic and non-acidic, fatty foods).
-Note: this test package is only applicable for articles that have already been tested for food contact as single-use articles.
-This does not constitute a full test package for compliance according to Regulation (EU) No 10/2011.
-Please consult our experts for further support.
+The EU Commission’s interpretations of the SUP legislation state that reusability can be evaluated using the test method EN 12875-1 (Mechanical dishwashing resistance of utensils).
+If plastic articles can be washed 25 times in a dishwasher, they can be considered reusable, as they maintain their usability and properties throughout multiple uses.
+The test package also includes overall migration testing for repeated use to ensure that the article remains inert when used multiple times.
+By default, testing is done to establish compliance with all types of foods (i.e., moist and dry, acidic and non-acidic, and fatty foods).
+Note: The price applies to articles that have already been cleared for food contact as single-use articles.
+If a full set of tests for compliance according to Regulation (EU) No 10/2011 is needed, our experts are happy to provide a quote.

 2,150 €